yoid2000/syndiffix-paper-tests/README.md

 * `slurmGenSdx`, which is the slurm shell script needed to create the synthetic datasets

 Run `sbatch slurmGenSdx`.
 This creates all of the SynDiffix synthetic datasets needed for our tests.
 This will consist of all 1dim, 2dim, and 3dim combinations of all of the test datasets.

+# Attacks

+### Exact Count

+This attack tries to determine the exact count of some aggregate (i.e. the number of columns with value V in column C).
+This is not an attack in and of itself, because an aggregate zzzz